Learn more about eardrum perforation and what causes it.

 When there’s discharge from the affected ear, laboratory tests may be done to identify if there’s a bacterial infection in the middle ear.
-Diagnosis of damage to an eardrum may also involve a tuning fork evaluation to detect hearing loss.
-This test may also determine a possible source of the hearing loss.
-The eardrum is sometimes further evaluated with tympanometry, a procedure involving the use of a device called a tympanometer that’s inserted into the ear canal to detect changes in air pressure.
-Some patients benefit from a full audiological exam if a ruptured eardrum cannot be conclusively diagnosed from other tests.
-This type of testing is more detailed and will likely identify an eardrum perforation.
+Diagnosis of damage to an eardrum involves examination of the ear that is done with a microscope or an otoscope.
+It may also involve a tuning fork evaluation to detect hearing loss..
+The eardrum is sometimes further evaluated with tympanometry, a procedure involving the use of a device called a tympanometer that’s inserted into the ear canal to detect movement of the ear drum with changes in air pressure.
+Nearly all patients with a tympanic membrane perforation will benefit from a full audiological exam.

 Treating Eardrum Perforations